Trademark Licensing Policy

-In determining exemptions from royalty payment, consideration is given to the mission of the licensing program and the many constituents it serves.
-Given these criteria, the University is not required to pay royalties to itself for purchases of services or products that are a necessity for faculty and staff to perform their job (i.e., equipment, services, uniforms, educational tools).
+In determining exemptions from royalties payments, the University is not required to pay royalties to itself for purchases of services or products that are a necessity for faculty and staff to perform their job (i.e., equipment, services, uniforms, educational tools).
 However, the University attempts to avoid unfair competition with other retailers and service providers and therefore, may not exempt itself from paying royalties on the purchase of goods that are to be resold to members or to the general public, regardless of the purpose of the sale.
-Contact UML to determine if royalty fees will apply.
+Contact the MarCom Office to determine if royalty fees will apply.

 The University recognizes that there are many groups that support the University from academics to athletics (i.e., alumni and booster clubs).
-Use of the University indicia by organizations that are not affiliated with the University will be reviewed on a case-by-case basis.
-If approved, any group wanting to use the University trademarks on product for its membership or for resale must purchase the product from a current University licensee.
-By supporting the University’s licensing initiatives, organizations can assist the University by ensuring that product bearing the University logo is of the highest quality and meets all insurance and contractual requirements.
+Use of the University name, likeness, trademarks, brand elements, and other indicia on products that will be sold or given to the public or members by organizations that are not officially affiliated with the University will be reviewed on a case-by-case basis.
+If approved, the product must be purchased from a current University licensee.
+By supporting the University’s licensing initiatives, organizations can assist the University by ensuring that products bearing the University logo are of the highest quality and meet all insurance and contractual requirements.
 Below are the basic guidelines that will be followed:

-- Use of the University’s logo in a non-University organization’s logo requires prior approval from UML.
+- Use of the University’s logo in combination with a non-University organization’s logo on products sold or given to the public or its members requires prior approval from the MarCom Office.

-- Businesses may not establish a permanent statue or mural that includes the University trademarks or likeness without written permission from UML.
+- Businesses may not establish a permanent statue or mural that includes the University trademarks or likeness without written permission from the University.

-- Businesses may use the University trademarks in a non-permanent fixture (i.e., window painting, removable lettering on marquees) supporting a University event.
+- Businesses may use, without prior approval, the University trademarks in a non-permanent fixture (i.e., window painting, removable lettering on marquees) supporting a University event.

-- Individuals or organizations may not utilize the University’s trademarks in conjunction with a candidate for political office or policy/legislative issue without written permission from UML.
+- Individuals or organizations may not utilize the University’s trademarks in conjunction with a candidate for political office or policy/legislative issue without written permission from the Office of the President.

-- Individuals may not use the University trademarks on a website without written permission from UML.
+- Individuals may not use the University trademarks on a website without written permission from the MarCom Office.

-- Businesses may not use the University trademarks to promote its products or services in print advertising, radio, or television without written approval from UML.
+- Businesses may not use the University trademarks to promote its products or services in print advertising, radio, or television without written approval from the University.